zelenin/go-tdlib/README.md

 # go-tdlib

-Go wrapper for [TDLib (Telegram Database Library)](https://github.com/tdlib/td) with full support of TDLib v1.8.0
+Go wrapper for [TDLib (Telegram Database Library)](https://github.com/tdlib/td) with full support of the newest TDLib (as of 2023/09/19)

 ## TDLib installation

 Use [TDLib build instructions](https://tdlib.github.io/td/build.html) with checkmarked `Install built TDLib to /usr/local instead of placing the files to td/tdlib`.

-### Note: Compatible with TDLib v1.8.0 only!

 ### Windows